 How many treatments are needed?

 Whilst a one off treatment would be beneficial, to get the most from Reiki a course of 4-6 treatments would be recommended.
-However every horse is treated as an individual and sometimes fewer treatments are required to resolve the issue.
+Every horse is treated as an individual and sometimes fewer treatments are required to resolve the issue.

 Horses are closely connected to their owners and mirror physically what their owners are feeling mentally and emotionally.
 This is why I created the horse and owner package whereby you can both enjoy the healing benefits of Reiki for a reduced price.